Quick Start

 --tunnel 3000 | Expose local port 3000 as an HTTP tunnel visible in the session |

---enable-readers | Generate separate reader, writer, and admin URLs; writer/admin links carry an extra access secret |
+--enable-readers | Generate separate reader, writer, and admin links, each a standalone URL |

 --shell /bin/zsh | Use a specific shell instead of your system default |